 Great art often goes hand-in-hand with great architecture, and so rose the magnificent buildings of Florence, again from those bottomless Medici pockets.
 Paradoxically, the thinking behind Renaissance style was that it should bring back the grandeur of classical forms in elaborate pillars and arches, with symmetrical geometry dominating the medium.
 This conscious decision was less of a forward-thinking evocation of ancient characteristics in a new setting, and more of a “hey, that looked cool, let’s do that again”.
 Nevertheless, the people were happy, the architects were happy and the Medicis were happy that Florence had an outward appearance of illustrious prosperity to the jealous eyes of the surrounding city-states.

 It was Brunelleschi who kicked it all off in 1418 by engineering an enormous dome for the enormous Santa Maria del Fiore Cathedral.
 It took him 18 years to complete as the high demand for his skills saw him tackle a few other projects in the intermittent years, namely the Basilica of San Lorenzo, the Pazzi Chapel, the church of Santo Spirito and an ornate children’s orphanage called Spedale degli Innocenti.
 The sheer depth of the architectural reserves of Florence is largely down to Brunelleschi, but his collaborators and rivals have a tonne of commissions between them, most of which are standing to this day.

-You’ll spend two nights in beautiful Florence on Headwater’s Tuscany and The Cinque Terre walking holiday and you can take a day trip there on Headwater’s holidays in Chianti.
-Fancy a little longer to explore?
+You can visit Florence on Headwater’s walking holidays in Italy Fancy a little longer to explore?
 We can arrange a city break in Florence at the start or end of your main holiday.
 Just call our friendly holiday advisors on 01606 720199.